Model Context Protocol

 ParameterTypeDescription

-Get upcoming tech industry events with dates, locations, and URLs.
+Get upcoming tech industry events (conferences, summits, expos) with dates, locations, and URLs.

 ParameterTypeDescription